Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: Discussion

 In response to this limitation, some studies have introduced video-based approaches, capitalizing on the advantages of recording richer information about the surrounding environment \cite{Tsai2020, Bandini2022}.
 This includes details such as the manipulation area, objects, and the broader context, which aids in deciphering the functional aspects of hand-object interactions and the specific activities being performed.
-However, it is worth noting that wearable cameras may not be optimal for extended recordings unless newer cameras with longer-lasting batteries are developed.
+However, it is worth noting that wearable cameras may not be optimal for extended recordings due to comfort issues and battery runtime \cite{Bandini2021}.
 Alternatively, some studies have explored the use of magnetic sensors to gather additional information about finger movements \cite{deLucena2021, deLucena2022}, while others have delved into EMG recordings \cite{Rissanen2021}.
 Magnetic sensors offer enhanced detail but may introduce artifacts when interacting with metal objects, while EMG, although valuable for capturing low-level muscle activation, was not extensively examined for deciphering grasp patterns, as already seen in other studies \cite{Toro-Ossaba2022}.

+While this review discussed several wearable technologies (e.g., accelerometers, IMUs, cameras, etc.), there exist other approaches to monitoring using different strategies that were not covered by this work (e.g., tattoo sensors \cite{Ferrari2018} ).
+Challenges such as robustness -- in terms of sensor materials and data cleanliness (e.g., absence of drift and low noise), especially when used unsupervised in unconstrained environments -- along with long-term usability, still present barriers to their adoption for monitoring UE functions at home.
+These issues hinder their transition into marketable products.
+Despite these obstacles, these advanced technologies hold significant potential to positively impact the field, and further validation studies are anticipated in the near future.